eriwen/lcov-to-cobertura-xml/README.md

 ## Environment Support

 Python 3.8+ is supported.
-The last release with Python 2.x support is 1.6.
+The last release with Python 2.x support is [version 1.6](https://pypi.org/project/lcov_cobertura/1.6/).

 ## Contributions
 This project is made possible due to the efforts of these fine people: